 Remote SSH Tunnel with Port Forwarding

-In this scenario we are creating a reverse ssh tunnel.
+In this scenario, we are creating a reverse ssh tunnel.
 Here we can initiate an ssh tunnel in one direction, then use that tunnel to create an ssh tunnel back the other way.
 This may be useful for when you drop a drone computer inside a network and want it to “phone home”.
 Then when it phones home, you can connect to it through the established ssh tunnel.

 We are on the green host and want to ssh to the blue host.
 However, the firewall blocks this connection directly.
 Because the blue host can ssh to the green host, we can connect using that, and when the green host wants to ssh back to the blue host, it can ride along this previously established tunnel.

-Blue host initiates ssh tunnel like this:
+The blue host initiates an ssh tunnel like this:

 ssh -R 2222:localhost:22 [email protected]